-Civil Engineering is a very broad field; it draws from the basic sciences of mathematics, chemistry, and physics.
+Civil Engineering is a very broad field; and it draws from the basic sciences of mathematics, chemistry, and physics.
 The scope and complexity of civil engineering, as measured by the degree of involvement and interaction with other disciplines and professions, continues to grow with that of the nation's economy and population.
 This field has always contributed to, and benefited from the advancement of science and technology.

 The Department is committed to preparing its students for immediate entry into the engineering profession as well as into graduate programs of study.
 The Department is also committed to research in order to place its faculty and students at the forefront of development in the profession of civil engineering.
 This brings the latest advances into the classroom positioning students to lead the profession into the twenty-first century.
+The Bachelor of Science Degree in Civil Engineering is accredited by the Engineering Accreditation Commission(EAC) of the Accreditation Board for Engineering and Technology (ABET).